enigmawoman/21-MERN-Book-Search-Engine/README.md

-Challenges in this project: biggest challenge with this project, was getting used to making sure i cleared the cache before running up the appication after every code change.
-I enjoyed learning how PWAs work and how you can implement idb database and caching to enable apps to function even while offline.
+Challenges in this project: getting used the the noSQL MongoDB database - also taking RESTful APIs and converting to GraphQL queries and mutations was a challenge at first - but working through this, i have become more skilled in doing so.

 ## Installation